-Cats should not organically lose hair from their nipples.
+Cats should not organically lose hair from their nipples in the same way they do above their eyes.
 If your cat has bald patches in this area, investigate.
 She is suffering from a health ailment.

 Check for a possible parasitic infestation.
 If your cat has fleas or mites, she’ll lose fur.
 This is unlikely though.
 These bugs typically gather on the back, neck, ears, and base of the tail.
 You’re less likely to find them on the stomach.

 A common explanation for fur loss around the nipples is psychogenic alopecia.
 The Journal of the American Veterinary Medical Association profile cases of this condition.